Efficient exposure computation by risk factor decomposition: Problem formulation

 Note that the Expected Negative Exposure (ENE) can be computed by taking the minimum instead of the maximum in equation (\ref{eq: Expected Positive Exposure}), or from ENE $=$ EE $-$ EPE.
-In short, EPE (ENE) gives the expected loss of the buyer (seller) of the portfolio in case he is in the money and the counterparty defaults, which makes them of prime importance when computing CVA and other XVAs.
+In short, EPE (ENE) gives the expected loss of the buyer (seller) of the portfolio in case he or she is in the money and the counterparty defaults, which makes them of prime importance when computing CVA and other XVAs.
 For example, CVA is defined as

-where $R$ is the recovery rate, $D(t)$ is the risk-free discount factor, and $\text{PD}(t)$ denotes the default probability of the counterparty at time $t$~\cite{Gregory2010}.
+where $R$ is the recovery rate, $\text{EPE}^*(t)$ is the discounted EPE, and $\text{PD}(t)$ denotes the default probability of the counterparty at time $t$~\citep{Gregory2010}.
 Note that (\ref{Chp2: CVAeq}) incorporates the debatable but common assumption that the portfolio value is independent of default events (no `` wrong-way risk'').